elkozmon/zoonavigator/docs/docker/preset-connections.rst

 Each connection must have a unique id, which is part of the environment variable name.

-To add a preset connection, you must set both these environment variable to a non-empty string:
+To add a preset connection, you must enter a valid connection string as :code:`CONNECTION_<ID>_CONN` environment variable.

-- :code:`CONNECTION_<ID>_NAME`
-- :code:`CONNECTION_<ID>_CONN`
+Optionally, you can add a name to your preset connection using environment variable :code:`CONNECTION_<ID>_NAME` which will be displayed in the UI instead of the id.

 .. note::

-   Replace <ID> by any id string you chose.
+   Replace <ID> by any id string you choose.
 Keep in mind that environment variable name should consist only of uppercase letters, digits and underscores.

 For example, if one wants to add a ZooKeeper cluster running at *localhost:2181*, name it "Local ZooKeeper" and give it id *LOCALZK*, then he/she would set the environment variables like so: